 Walking (259 calories/hour)

-Considering that the average person walks about 2.7 mph and carries at least something (briefcase, backpack, purse, etc.), you can count on 3.8 METs just heading in to work.
+Considering that the average person walks at a moderate pace and carries at least something (briefcase, backpack, purse, etc.), you can count on 3.8 METs just heading in to work.
 You should also consider: Cornell University’s Human Factors and Ergonomics Research Group recommends that sitting be interrupted by periodic standing and moving throughout the day, preferably 1–2 minutes every 20 to 30 minutes.

 Talking on the phone (89 calories/hour)